32BitFlame/hideandseekunity/README.md

-# Hide and Seek in unity
+# Hide and Seek in Unity
-The goal of this project is to emulate CSGO Hide and seek and other various "Minigames" from from within the unity engine This project is in very early stages
+The goal of this project is to emulate CSGO Hide and Seek and other various "Minigames" from from within the Unity Engine This project is in very early stages.
+I would not expect to see the game in playable state until the end of the year.
 > Thanks, Flame
+---
+## Project Goals
+> For goals in relation to the project check the project tab on github
+---
 ## Documentation
 ### Weapon Class
 ```c#